Vapok/AdventureBackpacks/README.md

 * Keybindings and Actions are Controller Supported

 ## How To Install Adventure Backpacks
+* AdventureBackpacks works best when installed using R2ModMan
+  * JVL and YamlDotNet Mods are dependencies
 * Install Adventure Backpacks into it's own FOLDER inside of the `BepInEx/plugins` folder.
   * Create a folder called `Translations` and ensure all Translation files are stored in there.
     * Translations files should be named `AdventureBackpacks.<language key>.json`